H2Oxi/assassyn-public/python/assassyn/codegen/verilog/_expr/intrinsics.md

    - For internal values: generates `self.executed` signal
    - Used to check if a value is valid in the current execution context

+4. **EXTERNAL_OUTPUT_READ**: Reads a port from an `ExternalIntrinsic`
+   - Ensures the external wrapper is instantiated and cached in `external_instance_names`
+   - Handles both single-bit wire outputs and indexed register outputs (`port[index]`)
+   - Returns a reference to the wrapper's exposed field (cloning index computations when needed)

 The function handles FIFO operations by generating appropriate signal references and managing the expose mechanism for peek operations.

 **Project-specific Knowledge Required**: